mubarakalmehairbi/ToUI/docs/how_it_works.md

 ToUI uses pywebview for making desktop apps.
 To learn more about its security, please check this link: [pywebview docs](https://pywebview.flowrl.com/).
 Note that pywebview can create two types of apps: serverless apps or apps built by running a local web server.
 In the old versions of ToUI (version 1.x.x), it was creating serverless pywebview apps, but currently ToUI creates Flask-based apps.

-!!! warning "Warning"
+> ⚠️ **Warning**
+>
-    The versions v2.0.1 to v2.4.0 contain a security vulnerability.
+> The versions v2.0.1 to v2.4.0 contain a security vulnerability.
 You can read about it [here](https://github.com/mubarakalmehairbi/ToUI/security/advisories/GHSA-hh7j-pg39-q563).
 Please use them with caution or upgrade to v2.4.1.

 ## Instructions sent and received
 ToUI receives data from JavaScript in the form of a JSON object.
 Below, the types of JSON objects